 That’s why we’re going to help bring you up to date, with a look at the latest research and condition-specific heart health insights.
+This will include information on everything from key high blood pressure remedies to supplements that may benefit stroke risk.
 In this context, cardiovascular health will refer not just to the heart, but to the consequences of vascular health on everything from energy levels to stroke risk.

 Research in Focus

 There is no such thing as compiling too much evidence in support of the benefits of dietary supplements.
 Meanwhile, new associations between heart health and natural ingredients continue to become clear.
 So, let’s take a look at the latest perspectives on achieving heart health the natural way.
 We’ll return to many of the following heart health aids later on, to see how they help support different aspects of cardiovascular wellbeing and can thereby serve as “condition-specific” supplements.
 For now, we’ll discuss the research and its immediate implications, beginning with the highly popular coenzyme Q10 (CoQ10).